zhanggen6/gin-session/README.md

 gin-seesion

-The agile,concurrence safe,fantastic session storage solution for Gin, aims to be developer friendly.
+The agile,concurrence safe,fantastic session solution for Gin, aims to be developer friendly.

 Features